JielingChen/building_energy_efficiency_prediction/README.md

 **(5) Model Validation:**
-*  Validates the chosen model using an independent dataset to assess its generalization capability.
+* Validates the chosen model to assess its generalization capability.
 * Evaluates the performance of the selected model based on specific metrics.